Media magnate Lebedev may sell Russian assets

 Lebedev may be at risk of going to jail himself after being shown almost a year ago throwing punches during a television talk show at another guest, businessman Sergei Polonsky, while discussing the economic crisis.
 Putin at the time called the action "hooliganism" and prosecutors opened an investigation.

-The Kremlin has denied putting pressure on businessmen over their political interests although Putin clipped the wings of the so-called oligarchs during his first term as president after they amassed influence as well as wealth.
+The Kremlin denied putting pressure on businessmen over their political interests, although Putin clipped the wings of the oligarchs during his first term as president after they amassed influence as well as wealth.

+"The Kremlin does not put pressure on business, the Kremlin has never interfered, is not interfering and will not interfere in corporate affairs," Putin's spokesman, Dmitry Peskov, said.

 FEARS OF JAIL